n-yousefi/connect-it/README.md

 ### Nodes

-Specify an Id for your tag and put it inside the `<nodes>` tag.
+Specify an Id for your node and put it inside the `<nodes>` tag.
 You can style it as you wish.

 ```html
 <connect-it>